laureli/laureli.github.io/index.markdown

 *Work*:
 The physical or mental act to do, make or accomplish something. *OR* Something that has been produced or accomplished through effort, activity, or agency.

+I find myself drawn to the tension between these concepts and want work with people to craft the best possible version of their present and future.
+Coaching is a tool that may be useful for people to understand their assumptions, identify self-limiting beliefs, and prepare to move through blockers to reach their desired outcomes.